onap-keimori/terraform-provider-vault/codegen/README.md

 the generated code is correct.
 This is an important piece of the QA process.
 - Hand-write unit tests for the code.
 - Hand-add the new resource or data source to `vault/provider.go`.
+- Hand update the partially generated doc to complete it.
+- Add the doc to the sidebar/layout so it will appear in nav.

 This process is designed this way to ensure high quality in the generated code.